AnishPahilajani/attention_from_scratch/README.md

 ```

-## Here is some text that is generated from my model
+## Here is some shakespeare text that is generated from my model

 ```
 The code is running on cuda : GPU=NVIDIA GeForce RTX 3090